alex/yaffi/docs/architecture.rst

 (a play on the name of the standard file format for binaries on unixes, ELF).
-Most people don't compile their production binaries with this debug flag, because it introduces a lot of bloat into the binary, after all you don't need do translate your location in the assembler into the corresponding line of C code in production.
+Most people don't compile their production binaries with this debug flag, because it introduces a lot of bloat into the binary, after all you don't need to translate your location in the assembler into the corresponding line of C code in production.
 However, what if you could compile a binary using a subset of this debug data, specifically: the fields a struct has and the argument types, return types, and calling convention of functions?
 Dumping this data would be small, relative to a full ``-g`` build, and a Sufficiently Smart FFI\
-|trade| could use it to introspect all this information.
-This would alleviate
+|trade| could use this data in order to create bindings with the correct types
-the user of the pain of typing it, and give the FFI strong type safety.
+automatically.
+This would alleviate the user of the pain of typing it, and give the FFI as strong type safety as the original compiler.

 The remainder of this architecture is predicated on this idea becoming a reality, and it becoming sufficiently used, across, all platforms that the need for a manual fallback is not necessary.

+..
+Note:: The Present

+    At the moment this doesn't exist, however the information is there in full debug builds, so a prototype can be constructed using that.

 ``yaffi`` has three fundamental components: